 Take the ‘home’ in homebrewserver.club literally and the ‘self’ in self-hosting figuratively

-That means we try to host from our homes rather than from data centers - a.k.a. ‘the cloud’ - and we try to host for and with our communities rather than just for ourselves.
+That means we try to host from our homes rather than from data centres - a.k.a. ‘the cloud’ - and we try to host for and with our communities rather than just for ourselves.

 Make space for learning together

 Primarily the homebrewserver.club wants to be a space for learning together.
-This either means that you are knowledgable about a topic and willing to share or that you are curious and willing to learn.
+This either means that you are knowledgeable about a topic and willing to share or that you are curious and willing to learn.
 We are all about the long route that provides grounded understandings instead of mindlessly copy pasting things into the terminal to install software via $current_hip_framework.

 Yes, We’re Config™